CalinRadoni/ESP32RMT/README.md

 ## License

-This software and related documentation is released under the [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0.html) License.
+This software and its documentation are released under the [GNU GPLv3](http://www.gnu.org/licenses/gpl-3.0.html) License.
 See the `LICENSE-GPLv3.txt` file.

 ## Note

-This should be a faster and more efficient version of the one published by me previously in the (esp32_digitalLEDs)[https://github.com/CalinRadoni/esp32_digitalLEDs] repository.
+This is an improved version of the one used by me previously in the (esp32_digitalLEDs)[https://github.com/CalinRadoni/esp32_digitalLEDs] repository.